 Xss with utf-7

-Saturday 21 April 2007This is over 17 years old.
+Saturday 21 April 2007This is close to 18 years old.
 Be careful.

 I’ve been reading a lot about XSS issues these days.
 It’s fascinating to learn about the various vulnerabilities and exploits.
 Understanding them helps me make my own applications more bullet-proof, and forces a better understanding of the interaction between layers of the computing infrastructure.